Undergoing a Pregnancy Test After IVF

-After completing a session of in vitro fertilization (IVF), you will undergo a pregnancy test at our practice to determine if treatment was successful.
+After completing a session of in vitro fertilization (IVF), you will undergo a pregnancy test at our practice to determine if the treatment was successful.
 The skilled doctors at the Fertility Center of San Antonio evaluate specific hormone levels to assess pregnancy with great accuracy.
 You can learn more about what to expect during a pregnancy test after IVF at our San Antonio, TX, fertility clinic by contacting our office and scheduling a personal consultation.

 Assessing Your Pregnancy